Bogdan-uas/nodejs-hw-mongodb/README.md

 ![Image](https://github.com/user-attachments/assets/35c28eab-7251-4899-aead-f2dee93b5e9e)

 No additional info, nothing, just a "204 No Content", which means that you have successfully deleted it.
-You won't see anywhere:
+You won't see it anywhere :

 ![Image](https://github.com/user-attachments/assets/55064cdc-2254-4d92-8121-b2eceddb35b7)
 ![Image](https://github.com/user-attachments/assets/b12acf9a-a57d-45d5-b176-d685a272bb26)